JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 7. [References](#references)

 ## Introduction
-This focuses on predicting hourly traffic flow using the PEMS-08 Dataset (see [References](#references)).
+This project is focused on predicting the hourly traffic flow using the PEMS-08 Dataset (see [References](#references)).
 This dataset contains the traffic data of 170 locations in San Bernardino from July 2016 to August in 2016, recorded using a detector in a 5-minute interval.
 The given dataset is in a dimension of $(17856, 170, 3)$:
 1. The first dimension ($17856$) refers to the number of 5-minute intervals data collected.
 2. The second dimension ($170$) refers to the location of the data.
 3. The third dimension ($3$) corresponds to the `flow`, `occupy`, and `speed`.